davejacobs/stats/README.md

 ## Description ##

 This is a prototype of a statistical library for Ruby.
-The purpose right now is to have understandable code that is useful for relatively small (or chunked) datasets.
-I'm focusing on building an API that's intuitive for relative newcomers to statistics, especially when it comes to annotating assumptions that each statistical function requires.
+Starting out, the purpose of the library is to be readable (for people studying statistics), to be well-tested (against R and Python statistical functions), and to be useful for Small Data.
+Big Data can come later, if I have enough fun.
+With `stats`, I aim to create an API that makes statistics intuitive and harder to mess up.
+For example, I'd like to take a stab at an assumption framework that can tag specific functions with assumptions that will throw warnings if they're not met.

 ---